At No Kid Hungry, we say that $1 can help provide up to 10 meals for kids in need. Our donors often ask: How is this possible?

 That’s why the No Kid Hungry approach is about finding sustainable, permanent solutions to ending childhood hunger in America.
 We support and help strengthen programs, like breakfast after the bell, afterschool meals and the Supplemental Nutrition Assistance Program (SNAP), that increase access to meals for kids across the country.

 When we carefully invest donor dollars in these programs, they can reach a lot more kids.
 And we constantly evaluate our strategic investments to ensure we’re maximizing our supporters’ gifts.
-We’ve been monitoring and analyzing data for these programs for more than a decade, so we know that your support can provide up to 10 meals for every $1 spent.
+We’ve been monitoring and analyzing data for these programs for more than a decade, so we know that your support can help provide up to 10 meals for every $1 spent.

 - In Hammond, Indiana, the school district’s cafeteria staff served meals during the pandemic to as many as 2,400 kids a day, three times a week.
 An emergency grant from No Kid Hungry helped them get the equipment they needed to continue serving meals, including meal carts and temperature-controlled pans to allow staff to safely serve meals for hours at a time.
 Since school closures, the district’s staff have served over 60,000 meals to children in the community.